Itchy skin during pregnancy affects many women! We’ve compiled some great ways for you to deal with this problem.

 If you’re looking for a good stretch mark cream, (especially one which is great at preventing stretch marks) try out our Mama’s Choice Stretch Mark Cream!

-We’ve specially developed a formula that is safe for pregnant and breastfeeding mums.
-That means that we’ve taken special care to avoid any harmful ingredients like parabens, phthalates and alcohol.
+We’ve specially developed a formula that is safe for pregnant and breastfeeding mamas.
+That means that we’ve taken special care to avoid any harmful ingredients like parabens, phthalates, and alcohol.